Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 ![A grid of every wheel in the NumPy 2.5.3 release.
 Rows are platforms: four macOS builds (arm64 for macOS 14.0+ and 11.0+, x86-64 for 14.0+ and 10.13+), four Linux builds (x86-64 and arm64, each for glibc and musl) and three Windows builds (x86-64, arm64 and 32-bit x86).
 Columns are Python 3.12, 3.13, 3.14 and 3.15, plus free-threaded 3.14t and 3.15t.
 Every cell has a wheel except Intel Mac 3.14t, for 65 wheels in total.
 A note says that from 3.14 on the Intel Mac floor is macOS 10.15+, and that macOS 14.0+ wheels use Apple's Accelerate while older macOS wheels bundle OpenBLAS.](/posts/limited_api_numpy/numpy_2_5_3_wheel_matrix_65.png)

 The full C API is the great power.
 The build matrix is the great responsibility.
-Uncle Ben would have understood.
+(Sorry, Uncle Ben.)

 ## So what is the Limited API?